 There is one final comment.
 Working with Mr. Borchert and the Advancement Committee is not a mandatory step.
 It is highly recommended, but you can go directly to Dan Dineen.
 The purpose of these extra steps is to help you develop your service project and to save time.
 Even with District approval, you cannot start until you get Committee Chair approval.
 You may experience delays to project approval if you go directly to the district first.

 Use your workbook to help in planning and executing your project.
 You can enlist the help of family, friends and most importantly, other Scouts to assist you with the completion of your Project.
 Keep extensive notes during the Project as you will need to complete the Project Report upon completion of the Project.

 Other Eagle Scout Requirements

-As you are closer to completing your Eagle requirements, work with Mr. Cordova to verify your Merit Badges.
+As you are closer to completing your Eagle requirements, work with Mr. Borchert to verify your Merit Badges.
 Bring your Merit Badge sash and all of your Merit Badges cards.
 We will compare what you have against what is recorded in Scoutbook and what the Council has on record.

 Letters of Recommendation

 One of the requirements for the Eagle Scout rank is to demonstrate that you live by the principles of the Scout Oath and Scout Law in your daily life.
 This is demonstrated by individuals who know you personally and write a Letter of Recommendation for you.
 At least 5 Letters of Recommendations are required.
 One should be from your parent or guardian; one should be religious based; one should be education based; and the other two can be from anyone.
-Work with Mr. Cordova or the Advancement Chair to get a form letter to request these recommendations and directions on how they should be returned directly to the Troop Advancement Chair.
+Work with Mr. Borchert or the Advancement Chair to get a form letter to request these recommendations and directions on how they should be returned directly to the Troop Advancement Chair.